Nigel Bates: 1992–1998

-2024–present
+2024–2026

-More than 26 years later, Yolande Trueman (Angela Wynter) encounters Nigel while volunteering at the local community centre on Christmas Eve, serving him food as he appears to be homeless.
-The next day, he reunites with Phil, where he reveals that Julie and he have split up and that he lost contact with Clare years ago.
-He confirms he is living in a hostel, and Phil, who is suffering from loneliness, offers Nigel a place to stay.
-While staying with Phil, Nigel reunites with his old friend Sharon Watts (Letitia Dean), and they try to help Phil with his mental health struggles.
-He subsequently meets some of Phil's extended family: his cousins Billy (Perry Fenwick) and Teddy Mitchell (Roland Manookian), Billy's wife Honey Mitchell (Emma Barton) and adoptive son Jay Brown (Jamie Borthwick), and Teddy's son Harry (Elijah Holloway).
-Kathy Cotton (Gillian Taylforth) offers Nigel a part-time job at her café after bumping into him in the Minute Mart.
+More than 26 years after he left Walford, Nigel returns and appears to be homeless when Yolande Trueman (Angela Wynter) encounters him at the local community centre on Christmas Eve; she serves him food and they become closely acquainted.
+The next day, he reunites with Phil and explains his situation; Nigel had split up with Julie and that he also lost contact with Clare years ago.
+When Phil learns that Nigel is living in a hostel, he offers Nigel a play to stay with him at his house; Nigel agrees but he doesn't fully know that Phil is partially doing this to cope with his loneliness and ongoing struggle with depression.

+Nigel soon reunites with Sharon and they work together to try and help Phil with his mental health struggles.
+He subsequently meets some of Phil's extended family: his cousins Billy (Perry Fenwick) and Teddy (Roland Manookian), along with the former's wife Honey (Emma Barton) and adoptive son Jay Brown (Jamie Borthwick) as well as Teddy's son Harry (Elijah Holloway).
+Nigel also reunites with Kathy, who offers him a part-time job at the café.
 During his first shift, he receives a voicemail from Julie revealing she has not left him like he previously mentioned and is desperate for him to come home.

-Whilst living with Phil, Nigel displays signs of confusion and forgetfulness.
+Whilst living with Phil at his house, Nigel displays signs of confusion and forgetfulness.
 After running away when an increasingly depressed Phil tries gifting Nigel his share of the boxing gym that he co-owns with Sharon, a conversation with Yolande makes Nigel reveal he has been diagnosed with early onset dementia and that he left Julie instead of telling her.
 Phil's wellbeing deteriorates and he rejects Nigel's numerous attempts to help, including helping him to spend time with his son Raymond Dawkins (Michael Jose Pomares Calixte) and with his other family members.
 After Phil lashes out at him, Nigel leaves but returns with Grant to help Phil once again.
-Phil attempts to die by suicide by shooting himself, after which Nigel and Linda Carter (Kellie Bright) help him to realise that he needs help.
+Phil attempts to die by suicide by shooting himself, but Grant and Nigel stop him before they along with Sharon's best-friend Linda Carter (Kellie Bright) all make Phil realise that he needs help.
 Phil admits himself into a mental health facility to be strong for Nigel when he reveals to Phil that he has dementia.
-Nigel begins to feud with Grant over his failure to support Phil, but the two reconcile and bid an emotional farewell to each other before Grant returns to Portugal.
-His dementia then progresses more, resulting in him forgetting Phil is at a mental health clinic, burning his hand after forgetting to put on oven mittens, nearly telling Lexi Pearce (Isabella Brown) that her grandfather is in a mental health clinic, and confusing her for Clare.
+Nigel begins to fall out with Grant over his failure to support Phil, but the two reconcile and bid an emotional farewell to each other before Grant returns to Portugal.